TV Wattage: How Many Watts and Amps Does a TV Use

 TV and other similar multimedia devices are a very important part of our lives and many people wonder about the energy requirements of their TV sets, not just for off-the-grid situations, but also in order to more easily estimate their electric bills.

 TV wattage depends on the screen technology, used brightness, contrasts, how loud is the sound and similar.
-Also, some TV units are connected to the external sound systems that often require more power than the TVs...
+Also, some TV units are connected to external sound systems that often require more power than the TVs...

 The most common TV screen technologies today are LCD, LED, OLED, QLED, etc. with plasma screens and especially CRT (Cathode Ray Tube) screens being phased out.